US-Mexico border on the cusp of its biggest migrant surge in 20 years | DW | 17.03.2021

 The number of attempted border crossings by people from Mexico and neighboring countries has steadily increased over the last year, US Homeland Security Secretary Alejandro Mayorkas said in a statement.
 The majority of single adults and families are being turned away, he said.

-Decades of poverty, violence and corruption in Mexico, Guatemala, Honduras and El Salvador has led to millions of people trying to flee to the US.
+Decades of poverty, violence and corruption in Mexico, Guatemala, Honduras and El Salvador have led to millions of people trying to flee to the US.

 And conditions in the Latin American countries have continued to deteriorate.
 Two recent hurricanes have made living conditions even worse, while the coronavirus pandemic complicated the border situation further still, Mayorkas said.